Ehiksalex/CapacityBay-Group-Epsilon-Web-Pro1/README.md

-# CapacityBay-Group-Epsilon-Web-Pro1
 External Tools use:
 bootstrap CDN,
 Font-awesome

-divided each section using the html section tag we used bootstrap container-fluid for the hero section to used 100%-width irrespective of the screen size
+divided each section using the html section tag we used bootstrap container-fluid for the hero section to used 100%-width irrespective of the screen size but it was not responding well, so we settled for normal CSS grid

 we used the position absolute to position the floating elements around the image.